-$$e = e_w(T_w) - 6.53 10^{-4} (1 + 0.000944 T_w) P (T - T_w)$$ (3)
+$$e = e{w}(T{w}) - 6.53 10^{-4} (1 + 0.000944 T{w})$$

+$$P (T - T{w}),$$

+(3)

-Where T is the air temperature (dry-bulb temperature), $T_w$ is the wet-bulb temperature and $e_w(T_w)$ is saturation vapour pressure with regard to water at the wet-bulb temperature. $e_w(T_w)$ has been determined according to the following relationship:
+where T is the air temperature (dry-bulb temperature), T_w is the wet-bulb temperature, and e_w (T_w) is saturation vapour pressure with regard to water at the wet-bulb temperature. e_w (T_w) has been determined according to the following relationship:

-$$e_w(T_w) = 6.112 e^{\frac{(17.62T_w)}{243.12+T_w}}$$ (4)
+$$e{\rm w}(T{\rm w}) = 6.112 e^{\frac{(17.62 T{\rm w})}{243.12 + T{\rm w}}}.$$ (4)

-Finally, relative humidity (RH) has been obtained as $RH = \left(\frac{e}{e_w(T)}\right) 100$ , where $e_w(T)$ is the saturation vapour pressure with regard to water at the dry-bulb temperature.
+Finally, relative humidity (RH) has been obtained as RH = $\left(\frac{e}{e_w(T)}\right)$ 100, where $e_w(T)$ is the saturation vapour pressure with regard to water at the dry-bulb temperature.

-Moreover, during the digitizing process, special attention was dedicated to the information concerning the equivalent liquid water of the accumulated snowfall.
-This information, in fact, is essential to reliably characterize the pluviometric regime variability and trend of high-altitude environments (where a large part of winter precipitation falls as snow).
+Moreover, during the digitization process, special attention was dedicated to the information concerning the equivalent liquid water of the accumulated snowfall.
+This information is essential to reliably characterize the pluviometric regime variability and trend of high-altitude environments (where a large part of winter precipitation falls as snow).
 The weather observers operating at MVOBS did not take an unambiguous and homogeneous approach to assess the snow-to-liquid equivalent amount.
-In addition, in many cases they omitted to note such valuable information.
-To overcome this issue, in the digital template we created a dedicated column for the Equivalent Liquid Precipitation (ELP).
-The ELP corresponds to the accumulated rainfall only when the liquid precipitation events occur, whereas in the case of solid precipitation events it represents the amount of liquid precipitation after melting snow.
-When the observers did not record and note the equivalent in liquid of snowfall, we manually estimated the ELP using an average snow to liquid water ratio 10:1, which means that the melting of 1 cm of snowfall would produce 1 mm of liquid water (e.g. Winiger, 2005; Egli, 2008; Egli et al., 2009).
-It is worth bearing in mind that the conversion snow-to-equivalent liquid water is strictly dependent on snowflakes wetness: in wet snow circumstances, the ratio decreases and is on average 5:1, whereas in dry snow conditions the ratio is higher (i.e. it can be 30:1 or greater) because the snow includes a lower liquid water content.
-Whenever directly measured by observers, the ELP associated to a determined snowfall event was noted in the original hand-written meteorological registers in the column devoted to accumulated rainfall.
-To better discriminate between rainfall and equivalent in liquid of solid precipitation, we decided to store such data only in the ELP column of our digital template.
-The strategy used to assess the ELP parameter is synthetized in Fig. 4, which shows an adapted extract of the rescued MVOBS dataset (available on NOAA's NCEI repository, Capozzi et al., 2019) focusing on the precipitation measurements collected between 28 and 30 January 1956.
+In addition, in many cases they omitted such valuable information.
+To overcome this issue, we created a dedicated column for the equivalent liquid precipitation (ELP) in the digital template.
+The ELP corresponds to the accumulated rainfall only when liquid precipitation events occur, whereas in the case of solid precipitation events it represents the amount of liquid precipitation after melting snow.
+When the observers did not record and note the equivalent in liquid of snowfall, we manually estimated the ELP using an average snow-to-liquid-water ratio of 10:1, which means that the melting of 1 cm of snowfall would produce 1 mm of liquid water (e.g. Winiger et al., 2005; Egli, 2008; Egli et al., 2009).
+It is worth bearing in mind that converting snow to equivalent liquid water is strictly dependent on the snowflakes' wetness: in wet snow circumstances, the ratio decreases and is on average 5:1, whereas in dry snow conditions the ratio is higher (it can be 30 : 1 or greater) because the snow includes a lower liquid water content.
+Whenever directly measured by observers, the ELP associated with a determined snowfall event was noted in the original handwritten meteorological registers in the column devoted to accumulated rainfall.
+To better discriminate between rainfall and liquid equivalent of solid precipitation, we decided to store such data only in the ELP column of our digital template.
+The strategy used to assess the ELP parameter is synthesized in Fig. 4, which shows an adapted extract of the rescued MVOBS dataset (available from the NOAA's NCEI repository; Capozzi et al., 2019) focusing on the precipitation measurements collected between 28 and 30 January 1956.